-2.2 Measure of fit, Monte Carlo simulation, and best fit variants
+1.3.
+Measure of fit, Monte Carlo simulation, and best fit variants

 The estimated coefficients also serve as input of subsequent simulations.
 For the simulation, we additionally identify site-specific "best fit" regimes that better fit the individual sites than the estimated regimes.
-Therefore, we run Monte Carlo simulations using the estimated coefficients from the two regimes as baseline values.
+Therefore, we initially run Monte Carlo simulations using the estimated coefficients from the two regimes as baseline values.
 We run one random simulation over all coefficients of the estimated case and reference regime, each with 10,000 draws from a normal distribution where the mean is equal to the estimated starting value.
 We also set the absolute size of this mean as one standard deviation.
+This ensures that within the range of two standard deviations, there is a non-negligible probability of a change in sign.